How To Add Appliances And Usage Data

 Surge multiplier matters for motors, compressors, and pumps.
 It affects inverter surge interpretation, not just the steady-state load.

 Power Factor Profile provides a practical shortcut.
-If the appliance behaves like resistive heating or lighting, a profile near 1.00 is common.
-Motors and compressors often justify a lower profile.
-Use manual power factor when you have a better real specification.
+If the appliance behaves like resistive heating or simple lighting, a profile near 1.00 is often reasonable.
+Motors, compressors, and some electronics may justify a lower profile.
+Use manual power factor when you have a better real specification and the current profile does not fit.